-The CO_2 absorbent cartridge is intended for use with a single fill of the standard 3-liter oxygen cylinder provided with the Poseidon SE7EN.
-The cartridge MUST be replaced whenever the oxygen cylinder is re-filled.
-When in doubt, discard the cartridge and replace it with a fresh one.
+The CO2 absorbent cartridge is intended for use with a single fill of the standard 3-liter oxygen cylinder provided with the Poseidon SE7EN+.
+The cartridge MUST be refilled with fresh Sofnolime 797 whenever the oxygen cylinder is re-filled.
+When in doubt, discard the used Sofnolime 797 and repack the cartridge with fresh Sofnolime 797.